 Another way to encourage people to link to you is to create content that is interesting for your customers and for travel related websites.
 This could take the form of an infographic, a competition or other relevant content which addresses questions or concerns your customers may have.
 Think about the questions your potential customers may ask themselves and create content centred on these questions.

 Find pages that mention your brand without linking to you.
 This could for example be a review or an article.
 Reach out to the author, thank them for mentioning you and suggest including your website in case their readers want to learn more about your brand.
 You could also reach out to local websites providing resource pages and suggest an inclusion of your business on their website.
 For example, if you run a hotel business, you could reach out to nearby universities or airports that may provide information on businesses in the area for their students and customers.

 Link juice recovery

 Link juice recovery refers to reclaiming already existing but broken links to your website.
 For example, a website may have linked to a news article or a blog post on your website, which was deleted when your website was restructured or because it was no longer relevant.
 This link now directs to a 404.
 However, you could simply reclaim the link by either reaching out to the author and providing them with the updated link or by creating a 301 redirect from the old broken link to the new link.
-If you are interested to read more about link juice recovery, we wrote a blog post about it a few months ago, which you can find here.

 Don’t fall for spammy link builders’ promises